Pharies10/threadingWithCandPi/README.md

 The process to dertermine pi is used by the formula 4 * (number of darts that landed inside or on the circle / number of darts that are thrown).

-The difference between pi1 and pi2 is that pi1 uses a mutex in order to record the hits/misses and pi2 uses two different arrays.
+The difference between pi1 and pi2 is that pi1 uses a global variable in order to record the hits/misses and pi2 uses two different arrays.

 see HW7 PDF to see full description of project.